icopy-site/awesome/docs/awesome/awesome-dart.md

 * [Guinness](https://github.com/vsavkin/guinness) - A port of the Jasmine library.
 * [test](https://pub.dartlang.org/packages/test) - Provides a standard way of writing and running tests in Dart.

+## Unions

+* [Freezed](https://github.com/rrousselGit/freezed) - Code generation for immutable classes that has a simple syntax/API without compromising on the features.

 ## Tools

 * [Observatory](https://www.dartlang.org/tools/observatory/) - Observatory is a tool for profiling and debugging your Dart applications.